DD-UX/MBAS/README.md

 ## TO DO <small>2016/04/11</small>:
 * Build process: fix and test output
 * Finish internal documentation
+* Add multiple sort of transitions in between loading views
 * Minor other fixes
 * Extend project starter beyond!